 up to $30,000 for one year with opportunity for renewal

-Rice University’s Experiential Inquiry and Research Fund awards competitive grants of up to $30,000 to departments/units that oversee the curriculum of a major, area major, or interdisciplinary major/minor.
-Grants are intended to fund integration of experiential inquiry and research into the undergraduate curriculum of a major, area major, or interdisciplinary major/minor.
+Rice University’s Inquiry and Research Fund awards competitive grants of up to $30,000 to departments/units that oversee the curriculum of a major, area major, or interdisciplinary major/minor.
+Grants are intended to fund integration of inquiry and research into the undergraduate curriculum of a major, area major, or interdisciplinary major/minor.
 Enhancement Grants are for departments that have already used assessment to identify the strengths and weaknesses of their curricular inquiry and research scaffold.
 Grants can be used to support new initiatives that fill a gap in the scaffold or to enhance an existing initiative.
 Proposals should make inquiry-based experiences accessible to all students within a major and promote the inclusion of diverse students in inquiry skill development at the capstone level.

 - Off-campus learning: student travel, meals, and lodging associated with learning off campus; travel and meetings associated with working with off-campus partners

-- Co-curricular support: student conference travel, stipends for undergraduate research
+- Co-curricular support: student conference travel, stipends for undergraduate research that supports grant activities

 - Assessment: tools, student incentives